Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Abstract

 \section{Abstract}

-A binary mixture of interacting Bose-Einstein Condensates (BEC) in the presence of fragmentation-driving external lattice potentials forms two interdependent mean-field lattices made of each component.
-These effective mean-field lattices, like ordinary optical lattices, can induce fragmentation and phase coherence loss of BECs between lattice sites.
-We consider the nonequilibrium dynamics of two hyperfine states of 1D Bose-Einstein condensates confined by a harmonic trap, subjected to state-dependent optical lattices.
-Our numerical mean-field calculations using the truncated Wigner approximation (TWA), include quantum and thermal fluctuations.
-We show loss of phase coherence in an unequal mixture of two-component BECs in a gradual ramp-up of one or two applied optical lattices, and we study coherence loss from mean-field lattices as a function of lattice height.
+A binary mixture of interacting Bose-Einstein condensates (BEC) in the presence of fragmentation-driving external lattice potentials forms two interdependent mean-field lattices made of each component.
+These effective mean-field lattices, like ordinary optical lattices, can induce additional fragmentation and phase coherence loss of BECs between lattice sites.
+In this study, we consider the nonequilibrium dynamics of two hyperfine states of one-dimensional Bose-Einstein condensates, subjected to state-dependent optical lattices.
+Our numerical calculations using the truncated Wigner approximation (TWA) show that phase coherence in a mixture of two-component BECs can be lost not just by optical lattices, but by mean-field lattices gradually formed by other components, and we reveal that such an effect of internal mean-field lattices, however, is limited, contrary to external optical lattices, in regard to phase decoherence.